Arzachena/Water-Volume/README.md

 4th module: uses Flask and Pygal to provide a web page showing zoomed and un-zoomed display of database contents.

-The whole project is a bit hack and slash i.e no exception handling.
+The whole project is a bit hack and slash i.e no exception handling, uses literals instead of constants.